-This unique, specialist Advanced Certificate (which is also part of the STEP Diploma in Advising Vulnerable Clients (England and Wales)) is the first comprehensive mapping of the legislative, welfare, financial and practical issues surrounding the care and advice provided to vulnerable and elderly clients and their families.
+This unique, specialist Advanced Certificate is the first comprehensive mapping of the legislative, welfare, financial and practical issues surrounding the care and advice provided to vulnerable and elderly clients and their families.

 Designed and delivered by an expert in the field, Caroline Bielanska, this course is divided into two parts.

 Part One will take one month to complete and covers:

 - Professional Conduct